methodphoto/mincc/data/1986/1986-watton-at-stone.md

 title: "Watton-at-Stone v The Min"
 gameLocation: "The Meadow"
 gameDate: "20/07/1986"
+shortReport: ""
 result: "Watton-at-Stone won by 95 runs"
-resultType: ""
+resultType: "Watton-at-Stone batted first and made 237 for 5 wkts.
+The Min replied with 142 for 9 (all out)."
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Watton-at-Stone batted first and made 237 for 5 wkts.
-The Min replied with 142 for 9 (all out).

-Result: {result}

 ## Watton-at-Stone Innings

 | Batsman | Dismissal |  | Runs |